ImpostorEngineer/ImpostorEngineer/README.md

-### This is Gereksiz Posta [Gereksiz]
+# This is Gereksiz

 Coding is a hobby of mine.
-I know basic javascript and some python.
+I know basic HTML, CSS, javascript, and some python.

 - 🔭 I’m currently working on: Nothing really...
 - 🌱 I’m currently learning: JavaScript / Python
+- 🤔 Wondering what to do next...

 <!--
 **GereksizPosta/GereksizPosta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.